sot015/ansible-ptex-labs/basic_playbook_2/README.md

 ### Topics Covered

 This workshop begins your foray into developing your first Ansible playbook.
-In this workshop will exercise the following concepts:
+In this workshop you'll exercise the following concepts:

-* playbook struture
+* playbook structure
 * tasks
 * handlers
 * loops